intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 they encourage fracturing of the protocol community or proliferation of workarounds.

-Virtuous intolerance can be used to force new implementations and deployments to conform to requirements beyond those necessary for interoperability.
+Virtuous intolerance can be used to motivate compliance with any protocol requirement.
 For instance, the INADEQUATE_SECURITY error code and associated requirements in HTTP/2 {{?HTTP2=RFC7540}} resulted in improvements in the security of the deployed base.

 # Security Considerations